 Each undergraduate senior's academic program is evaluated by the Registrar.
 Evaluation summaries are emailed to all seniors prior to the beginning of fall semester and followed by subsequent evaluations throughout the academic year.
 Students may also refer to their online degree audit through MyMountHolyoke to chart the progress at any time towards completing College-wide requirements and any minor they have declared.
 It is the responsibility of each student to respond appropriately and to ensure that outstanding issues are resolved prior to Commencement.

-The Registrar does not evaluate requirements for the major.
-It is the responsibility of each student to meet with her adviser to be sure she has met requirements for her declared major.
-The department chair will notify the Registrar in April with the list of seniors that have completed major requirements.
+The Registrar does not evaluate or track students' progress towards the requirements of their major(s).
+It is the responsibility of each student to meet with her adviser and/or the authorized person in that department to be sure she has met requirements for that major.
+As graduation approaches, the Chair of each department will notify the Registrar of which degree candidates for that semester have completed the major's requirements.